 Output: 10

 Now I am going to explain a very important concept.
-As we know that An inline definition does not provide an external definition for the function, and does not forbid an external definition in another translation unit.
+As we know that an inline definition does not provide an external definition for the function and does not forbid an external definition in another translation unit.

-So you can say that an inline definition provides an alternative to an external definition, which a translator may use to implement any call to the function in the same translation unit.
+So, you can say that an inline definition provides an alternative to an external definition, which a translator may use to implement any call to the function in the same translation unit.
 It is unspecified whether a call to the function uses the inline definition or the external definition.

 Let’s see an example (Compiler: -std=C99).